gustavo-grieco/abdk-math-64.64-verification/README.md

 | div\_test\_negative\_divisor(int128,int128) | 👍 |
 | div\_test\_maximum\_numerator(int128) | ✅ |

-When a test is explored using the symbolic engine in verification mode, there a few possible results:
+When an invariant is explored using the symbolic engine in verification mode, there a few possible results:

 * **Verified** ✅ The code was fully explored, without any issues on the translation or during solving.
 As expected, no counterexamples.
 * **Passed**  👍 The code was fully explored without detecting any counterexamples, but the SMT solver cannot determine the answer to some of the queries (e.g. it timed out), so the assertion could still fail.